Blog Red Hat

 Self-awareness is considered the ultimate goal for many AI developers, wherein AIs have human-level consciousness, aware of themselves as beings in the world with similar desires and emotions as humans.
 As yet, self-aware AIs are purely the stuff of science fiction.

-In a nutshell, machine learning is a subset of AI that falls within the "limited memory" category in which the AI (machine) is able to learn and develop over time.
+Machine learning (ML) is a subset of AI that falls within the “limited memory” category in which the AI (machine) is able to learn and develop over time.

 There are a variety of different machine learning algorithms, with the three primary types being supervised learning, unsupervised learning and reinforcement learning.